FaresAldeeb/FaresAldeeb/README.md

 ## 🧠 About Me
 🎓 Senior AI student at **UPM (University of Prince Mugrin), Madinah**
-🤖 Passionate about Machine Learning & Deep Learning
-📊 Working with real datasets and improving model performance
+🤖 Passionate about Machine Learning, Deep Learning and Computer Vision 📊 Working with real datasets and improving model performance
 📍 Based in Madinah, Saudi Arabia